Definition of sock in English:

-- North American Envelop or make impassable by inhospitable weather conditions: the beach was socked in with fogMore example sentences
+- North American (Of weather) envelop: the beach was socked in with fogMore example sentences

 - The message they were getting was clear: we had been on this lollipop cruise for six weeks, got socked in with weather for a seventh, and now, finally, it was time to shut up and fly the hours.

 - He thought the Alaska State Troopers might fly over, but said he didn't realize at the time that everyone else in the vicinity was socked in with snow as well, preventing any possible flight.

 - The coast was socked in with fog this morning, making an inland Southern California heat wave look like a mirage.

 Old English socc was a ‘light shoe’.
 It goes back ultimately to Latin soccus ‘comic actor's shoe, light low-heeled slipper’, from Greek sukkhos.
 The phrase knock the socks off was originally US English from the early 19th century; pull one's socks up arose in the late 19th century; put a sock in it is early 20th century.

 Words that rhyme with sockad hoc, amok, Bangkok, baroque, belle époque, bloc, block, bock, brock, chock, chock-a-block, clock, doc, dock, floc, flock, frock, hock, hough, interlock, jock, knock, langue d'oc, lock, Locke, Médoc, mock, nock, o'clock, pock, post hoc, roc, rock, schlock, shock, smock, Spock, stock, wok, yapok